 Even the slightest change in the regulatory framework like taxation or policies concerning the infrastructure sector would have a ripple effect on InvITs.

 A high rate of inflation has a significant impact on the performance of infrastructure investment trusts.
 For instance, inflation may increase the sector’s operating costs.
 Further, an increase in the toll rates would lower the prospect of generating substantial returns.

 Typically, investment in infrastructure has a long gestation period, and hence the process of generating returns is often delayed.
 Such a delay not only takes a toll on the cash flow but further hampers profit projections.

-It is anticipated that investment in InvITs in India has a promising future and may prove beneficial in these following ways.
+It is anticipated that investment in InvITs in India has a promising future and may prove beneficial in the following ways.